enku/gentoo-build-publisher/README.md

 </p>

 I have a git repo called `machines` that contains the profiles for all the machines whose builds I want to push to the publisher.
-See the [contrib/machines](contrib/machines) directory for an example.
+You can fork the [gbp-machines](https://github.com/enku/gbp-machines) repo as a starting point.

 My Jenkins job does not publish a build by default.
 I (can) later publish the build so that my machines can consume them.
 There is a GraphQL interface for